What Happens if My Workers Compensation Claim is Denied?

 If you are unhappy with the result you can challenge the review.
 This results in a second review where the results are final.
 If you wish to challenge the decision again, you must appeal to the QIRC within 20 business days.

-An appeal to the QIRC requires both you and the insurer to make submissions to the Court.
+An appeal to the QIRC requires both you and the insurer to make submissions to the court.
 We suggest engaging an experienced lawyer before starting your appeal.
 Our team are Workers Compensation specialists and have successfully overturned hundreds of insurer decisions.

 Get free claim advice